stackinabox/stackinabox.io/README.md

 SSL read: error:00000000:lib(0):func(0):reason(0), errno 60
 ```

-In this case you should download the OpenStack VM directly via your browser (preferably using a download manager plugin) from [here](https://github.com/stackinabox/devstack/releases/latest/openstack.box) by clicking on the `openstack.box` link.
-Once you have the VirtalBox VM downloaded locally (`.box` file), you can add the VM to your Vagrant setup using a `vagrant box add` command:
+In this case you should download the OpenStack VM directly via your browser (preferably using a download manager plugin) from [here](https://github.com/stackinabox/devstack/releases/) by clicking on the `stackinabox_openstack_vmware_0.9.9.box` link.
+Once you have the VMware VM downloaded locally (`.box` file), you can add the VM to your Vagrant setup using a `vagrant box add` command:
 ````
 $ vagrant box add /tmp/Downloads/openstack.box --name stackinabox/openstack
 ==> box: Box file was not detected as metadata.
 Adding it directly...